Tuesday, January 12, 2021

 Interview with Lily (bamb00unicorn)

 Lily: I often get questions from my cis friends and family who follow me on Instagram.
-Most of the questions I get are very general (i.e. “What does trans and cis mean?
+Most of the questions I get are very general (i.e. “What do trans and cis mean?
 What do hormones do?” etc.).
 For many people I know, I’m the first trans person they’ve ever met.
+I try to be patient and informative because I know they’re coming from a place of curiosity, not malice.
+It’s a chance to educate and make the world a little more understanding.
+Sometimes, their questions remind me how important visibility is and why I keep sharing my journey.

 "The hardest part of coming out was just